Risheek-Lahiri/IS-Department/README.md

-// Run the command in terminal npm install npm run dev
+1.// Run the command in terminal
+2.npm install
+3.npm run dev
-Open in your local browser
+4.Open in your local browser